QuasimodoOLO/Exercise/README.md

 # Exercise
-This is an exercise about how to simply address the data format(JSON)
+This is an exercise about how to address the data to transform the JSON format simply